microsoft/vscode-dev-containers/containers/python-3-postgres/README.md

 ## Summary

-*A basic dev container definition for building Python + PostgreSQL applications in containers.
+*Develop applications with Python 3 and PostgreSQL.
 Includes a Python application container and PostgreSQL server, and a Django test project.*

 | Metadata | Value |
 |----------|-------|